 Final Word on Discounts

-Brazilian wax treatments are popular as Groupon or other crowd-sourcing discounts.
+Brazilian wax treatments are popular on Groupon and other crowd-sourcing discounts.
 If you see a Groupon that says the Brazilian usually costs $60 but you can get three for $50, the salon may be legit, clean, and sanitary procedures are followed.
 Likely, the catch is that you will be booked with one of the new people on staff.
 In that case, the waxer may not already have a clientele built up.
 It is possible that you may get a great waxer, but then again, they may be inexperienced, newly apprenticed, and still getting the hang of waxing.

 If you have a higher threshold for pain, then maybe take the chance.
 Otherwise, save your pennies for an experienced waxer.